Tuberculin Skin Test

 Yes, TB is treatable with antibiotics.
 The treatment usually involves a blend of antibiotics taken over several months.
 If you have a positive TB test result, your healthcare practitioner will discuss treatment options with you.

-At Brintnell Pharmacy and Travel Clinic, we provide Tuberculin Skin Test (TB Skin Test) for health care students and employees.
-We have a pharmacist who has been trained to administer and interpret the TST.
+At Brintnell Pharmacy and Travel Clinic, we provide Tuberculin Skin Tests for healthcare students and employees.
+We have a pharmacist who has been trained to know how to administer and how to read the TB skin test.

 Contact the friendly team at Brintnell Pharmacy today if you have any more questions about TB or need to book a TB skin test.